 But, before any progress can really be made in terms of the EU’s future, both MP Hilary Benn and Tanaiste Simon Coveney believe that the EU and the UK need to determine their relationship.

 While nobody can comprehensively predict everything that will happen on the continent of Europe due to the dichotomy between Britain and the EU, one thing is clear.
-The EU was established to provide inclusion and a unilateral movement and even without the inclusion of Britain, this purpose must still be upheld.
+The EU was established to provide inclusion and a unilateral movement and even without the inclusion of Britain, President Higgins believes that this purpose must still be upheld.